carlacz/MBRT/OpenSesame-online/README.md

 -----

-As developers, we are not responsible for implementing the task in every use case.
 OpenSesame version updates might require adjustments in the experiment file.
+As developers, we are not responsible to implementing the task in every use case.
 Feel free to contribute!

 -------